Hampshire College: History

-In the mid-1990s, the college began establishing a "cultural village" making possible the residence of independent non-profit organizations on its campus.
-The cultural village includes the National Yiddish Book Center, the Eric Carle Museum of Picture Book Art and The Hitchcock Center for the Environment.
+In the mid-1990s, the college began establishing a "cultural village", making possible the residence of independent non-profit organizations on the campus.
+The cultural village includes the National Yiddish Book Center, the Eric Carle Museum of Picture Book Art and the Hitchcock Center for the Environment.

 The 'H' logo of Hampshire College, used separately from the seal.
 The four bars represent the other four colleges that formed Hampshire.

-Adele Simmons served as the College's third president from 1977 to 1989.
-Gregory Prince served as its fourth president from 1989 to 2005, the longest tenure of any Hampshire president.

-On April 1, 2004, Prince announced his retirement, effective at the end of the 2004–2005 academic year.
-On April 5, 2005, the Board of Trustees named Ralph Hexter, formerly a dean at University of California, Berkeley's College of Letters and Science, as the college's next president, effective August 1, 2005.
-Hexter was inaugurated on October 15, 2005.
+On April 5, 2005, the board of trustees named Ralph Hexter, formerly a dean at University of California, Berkeley's College of Letters and Science, as the college's next president.
 The appointment made Hampshire one of a small number of colleges and universities in the United States with an openly gay president.

-Professor Marlene Gerber Fried was interim president from 2010 to 2011.
-Jonathan Lash was named the sixth president of the College in May 2011, joining Hampshire as an internationally recognized expert on global sustainability, climate change, and environmental challenges and solutions.
-Two US Presidents have appointed him to serve on a national environmental council and commission.
-Lash served until 2018 and was followed by the college's seventh president, Miriam Nelson, who began her appointment in July 2018 but resigned in April 2019 after the failure of her plan for Hampshire to merge or partner with another institution.

-The Hampshire College Archives in the Harold F. Johnson Library has extensively documented the college's history between 1965 and 2005, accessible on the college's Web site.
+The Hampshire College Archives in the Harold F. Johnson Library has extensively documented the college's history between 1965 and 2005, accessible on the college's website.

 On August 23, 2012, the school announced the establishment of a scholarship fund dedicated to helping undocumented students get degrees.
-It would give more than $25,000 yearly to help an undocumented student pay for the $43,000-plus tuition.
+It would provide more than $25,000 yearly to help an undocumented student pay for the $43,000-plus tuition.

+The school has been financially challenged throughout its history, largely because it lacked a founding endowment to rely on for income stability.
+It has relied substantially on tuition income for operations.
+As of June 30, 2017, the endowment had risen to $48.5 million.